exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-7.md

 log(lewdAch.isUnlocked);
 ```

-By using the `isUnlocked` property, we can also add more requirements to an achievement, by making it depend on another achievement to be unlocked.
+By using the **isUnlocked** property, we can also add more requirements to an achievement, by making it depend on another achievement to be unlocked.
 Go wild.

 ### Story Chapters

 Story chapters are dialogues that can pop up throughout the game according to your progression.
-They're quite similar to achievements in this sense, and use `createStoryChapter()` to declare.
+They're quite similar to achievements in this sense, and use **createStoryChapter()** to declare.
 Compared to achievements, they are much simpler to declare, and can't be made secret:
-- `id`: its unique identifier.
+- **id**: its unique identifier.
-- `title`: its title.
+- **title**: its title.
-- `text`: its contents.
-If you write multiple lines (with `\n`), clicking the screen once will skip one line at a time.
+- **text**: its contents.
+If you write multiple lines (with **\n**), clicking the screen once will skip one line at a time.
-- `unlockCondition`: its trigger.
+- **unlockCondition**: its trigger.
 Works the same way as achievements.

-Let's create an example achievement that unlocks when the `q` milestone is purchased:
+Let's create an example achievement that unlocks when the $q$ unlock milestone is purchased:

 ```js
 let qChap;